Brice-sogilis/di-post/Post.md

 *Sidenote : nock can actually be a pretty usefull tool* (*[documentation here](https://www.npmjs.com/package/nock#axios)*)

 We have to setup an entire http interception mechanism, and even a pretty simple test becomes noisy because of the surrounding network mechanics.

+If we were to switch to another message relay mechanism, such as an event bus protocol, we would have to update the tests and find another mocking framework.

 We could have abstracted and injected the vip and everyone communication channels: